- Doctors & Departments

 “This is an exciting milestone for our team,” said Greg Raymond, regional vice president of Children’s Colorado in southern Colorado.
 “Our team members have been working toward this hospital for years, as we passionately believe the children in our community need and deserve the best possible care.
 Our new hospital will house the city’s first pediatric-only emergency department, staffed by doctors who are double-board certified in both pediatrics and pediatric emergency medicine.
 It also will house the first pediatric-only operating rooms in the region, which will contain specialized equipment designed for children and teens.”

-Located at the intersection of Briargate Pkwy. and N. Union Blvd. in the Briargate neighborhood of Colorado Springs, the new hospital is expected to be completed in late 2018.
+Located at the intersection of Briargate Pkwy. and N. Union Blvd. in the Briargate neighborhood of Colorado Springs, the new hospital is expected to be completed in late spring 2019.
 The 294,000-square-foot facility will be a freestanding hospital and will contain five levels plus a lower level.
 Other features include a neonatal intensive care unit, a pediatric intensive care unit, a sleep study lab, a designated space for behavioral health treatment, and the Center for Cancer and Blood Disorders.

 “I am honored to stand here today knowing we are one step closer to fulfilling our vision of creating a healthier Colorado for our children and grandchildren,” said Merv Bennett, president of Colorado Springs City Council.
 “This occasion reinforces that we made the right decision in choosing Children’s Hospital Colorado as a community partner.
 They are not just helping sick kids.
 Their mission is to improve child health overall by helping keep kids healthy and out of the hospital when they can.”